jeroentvb/meesterproef-1819/README.md

 Afterwards we created a [project board on github](https://github.com/MartijnReeuwijk/meesterproef-semia/projects/2) containing all the to do's we got from the tests.
 One of which was the ability to go back in the [history of clicked frames](https://github.com/MartijnReeuwijk/meesterproef-semia/pull/77).

 ### Week 5
 In week 5 I started writing the documentation which you are reading now.
+We also started to work on the design rationale.

 ## Reflection
 This is my reflection on my [learning goals](#learning-goals).